-Java, Python, Kotlin, and other languages have standards for documenting code using comments.
-They also have tools to create professional looking API documentation from these comments.
+Most programming languages have standards for documenting code using comments.
+Java, Python, and Kotlin have explicit rules for documentation comments.
+They also have tools to create professional looking API documentation from these comments!

 IDEs use documentation comments to provide context-sensitive help as you write code – even help on your own project code (if you write the document comments in a standard format).